Since 2015, Grindr for Equality has worked to improve health outcomes for LGBTQ+ people globally

 DoxyPEP

-In response to a growing need for awareness of DoxyPEP, Grindr for Equality launched a campaign in March 2025, alongside an in-app feature that allows users to indicate their adoption of DoxyPEP.
+In response to a growing need for awareness of DoxyPEP, Grindr for Equality launched in-app feature in March 2025 that allows users to indicate their adoption of DoxyPEP, alongside monthly educational campaigns in key markets.

 Mpox